Modern electronics have influenced our lives in more ways than one.

 Below are a few of the diverse applications of printed circuit boards in the design and manufacturing of modern electronics.

-You?ll find PCBs in smartphone and mobile devices, computers, entertainment systems such as TVs, Bluray players, game console, etc. They are also present in most other home appliances, such as microwaves, air conditioners, refrigerators, and almost every other modern electronic device.
+You’ll find PCBs in smartphone and mobile devices, computers, entertainment systems such as TVs, Bluray players, game consoles, etc. They are also present in most other home appliances, such as microwaves, air conditioners, refrigerators, and almost every other modern electronic device.

 The low cost of producing PCBs is a huge advantage considering the sheer volume of consumer electronics that get sold every other day.